 Humpback Whale Statistics

 average 12.9 m (42ft) males, 13.7 m (45ft) females.

-These are probably the best known of the large whales as they often collect in groups along coasts where they feed and breed, drawing attention to themselves by their behavior.
+Humpbacks are probably the best known and most recognisable of the large whales as they often collect in groups along coasts where they feed and breed, drawing attention to themselves by their behavior.
 Breaching, lob tailing and flipper-slap are common and often occur several times in a row.